sebw/AAP2-ServiceNow/README.md

 Let's see how we can integrate those two platforms together.

+As an extra bonus, the last section of this how to explains how to order a service from the ServiceNow mobile app.

 ## ServiceNow instance

 If you don't have a working ServiceNow environment, create a developer instance at https://developer.servicenow.com

-My ServiceNow instance is https://dev116261.service-now.com/
+My ServiceNow instance is https://devABCXYZ.service-now.com/

-Search and replace `dev116261` with your instance name.
+Search and replace `devABCXYZ` with your instance name.

-My Ansible Automation Platform instance is https://student1.rh8672.example.opentlc.com/
+My Ansible Automation Platform instance is https://aap.example.org/

 Ansible Automation Platform has been configured with the demo content from https://github.com/sebw/Automate-AAP2.
 It contains a workflow that will be started in this demo.